 Temlock's task becomes more difficult as she describes the ensuing period, simply because variations in families mean that almost everyone's situation will be different.
 Some grandparents will find themselves sharing a home with their grandchildren; others will be cut off from contact with their grandchildren.
 Some families will maintain cordial relationships with their exes; others will find themselves subject to threats and even violence.
 Temlock makes an effort to encompass differing family situations, but it's a fairly daunting task.

 Immediately after each chapter, Temlock provides workbook exercises that are designed to help grandparents work through issues around the divorce.
 The questions are thought-provoking.
 They would be especially helpful in a support group setting when they could spark interesting discussions.

 Two helpful appendixes appear at the end of the book.
 The first addresses the legal and financial aspects of divorce.
 The second is a bibliography of related sites.

 Another back-of-the-book feature is an epilogue by Nora, the fictional mother with whom Temlock began her book.
-I don't think I'll be giving too much away if I say that Nora and Gary survive their son's divorce.
+As it turns out, Nora and Gary survive their son's divorce.
 With the help of this book, more grandparents may be able to make that claim.